siddhant-1410/TextSummarize/README.md

 # Text Summarization

 Summarises a given piece of text upto 50% using extractive based summarization techinque.
+Demo Video and website link with sample text is given below.

 ## Demo Video

 https://github.com/user-attachments/assets/6ce58a04-e7a9-4936-9784-6a4e4ac23b63

-deo

 ## Website Link